What This Guide Covers

 There are a few reasons the bot might leave a meeting before it ends.
 Here's how to tell what happened and what to do about it.

-It wasn't let in from the waiting room
+It wasn't admitted from the waiting room

 No one else joined the meeting